hashicorp/terraform-provider-azurerm/website/docs/r/iot_time_series_insights_access_policy.html.markdown

 * `resource_group_name` - (Required) The name of the resource group in which to create the Azure IoT Time Series Insights Access Policy.

-* `environment_name` - (Required) The name of the Azure IoT Time Series Insights Environment in which to create the Azure IoT Time Series Insights Reference Data Set.
+* `time_series_insights_environment_id` - (Required) The resource ID of the Azure IoT Time Series Insights Environment in which to create the Azure IoT Time Series Insights Reference Data Set.
 Changing this forces a new resource to be created.

 * `principal_object_id` - (Optional) The id of the principal in Azure Active Directory.